-NEW YORK (Frankfurt: HX6.F - news) , April 7 (Reuters) - Wall Street stocks fell 1 percent on Monday, joining a broad retreat in global equities markets from a six-year high touched last week, while U.S. Treasuries' yields moved lower.
+NEW YORK (Frankfurt: HX6.F - news) , April 7 (Reuters) - Wall Street stocks slumped on Monday, extending a broad retreat in global equities markets from a six-year high touched last week, while U.S. Treasuries' yields moved lower.

-The dollar fell against major currencies as comments from European Central Bank policymakers curbed expectations of more euro zone economic stimulus and boosted the euro against the greenback.
+The dollar fell against major currencies as comments by European Central Bank policymakers curbed expectations of more euro zone economic stimulus and boosted the euro against the greenback.

 "The big concern is the overall underlying weakness in so many different stocks," said Ryan Detrick, senior technical strategist at Schaeffer's Investment Research in Cincinnati, Ohio.
 "The picture isn't nearly as pretty when you look under the hood, and you see various sectors have clearly broken down, and now it's starting to pull down on the whole entire stock market."

-Pfizer Inc (NYSE: PFE - news) , down 3.2 percent at $31.13, added pressure on the Dow and S&P 500.
+Pfizer Inc (NYSE: PFE - news) , down 3 percent at $31.20, pressured the Dow and S&P 500.
 Pfizer's experimental breast cancer drug nearly doubled the time patients lived without their disease getting worse in a clinical trial.
 But overall survival was not shown to be statistically significant, researchers said.

 Britain's top equity index, the blue-chip FTSE 100 index , had its biggest one-day decline in a month, retreating from a three-week high as a drop by house builders weighed on the market.

-The MSCI world equity index was down 0.91 percent, having hit levels not seen since late 2007 on Friday.
+The MSCI world equity index was down 0.87 percent.

 "Markets are overbought over the short term.
 We have seen a decent run after the Crimean situation cool down a little bit and now it's quite natural to see a breather from that level," said Gerhard Schwarz, head of equity strategy at Baader Bank (Xetra: BWB.DE - news) .

-U.S. Treasuries prices rose, extending last week's gains as traders reduced bets the Federal Reserve might raise interest rates in the first half of 2015 after a March jobs report that missed some traders' expectations.
-The selloff in Wall Street shares also supported demand for U.S. government debt.
+Wall Street's woes helped lift U.S. Treasuries prices, extending gains from last week as traders reduced bets the Federal Reserve might raise interest rates in the first half of 2015.

 Comments from ECB policymakers Ewald Nowotny and Yves Mersch on Monday suggested more monetary easing from the central bank was not imminent, which lifted the euro against the dollar.

-Gold was off, with some investors taking profits after a run-up of 1 percent on Friday credited to a short-covering rally by investors who had worried U.S. jobs data would top forecasts.
-Spot gold was down 0.45 percent at $1,298.30 an ounce in early afternoon New York trading.
+Gold also fell, with some investors taking profits after a run-up of 1 percent on Friday credited to a short-covering rally by investors who had worried U.S. jobs data would top forecasts.
+Spot gold was down 0.4 percent at $1,298.70 an ounce in late New York trading.